beansai/beans-tutorials/dynamic-routes-optimization/vehicles-routing-optimization-with-pickups-dropoffs/README.md

 **Response example**
 You can find the sample response at [assets/stateless-dro-response.json](assets/stateless-dro-response.json) You can see the result with multiple segments ( assignee with packages )

-Here's a visualization of the map.
-We can find the stop visiting sequence is related to the time window.
+Here's a visualization of map.
+We can find the stops visiting sequence is describing the pickup-dropoff scenario.

 ![DRO Result](assets/images/dro-result.png)